dontcry2013/dontcry2013.github.io/source/_posts/tips-of-js-and-css.md

 ---
 title: Tips Of JavaScript, CSS And HTML
 date: 2017-06-23 10:30:26
-categories: Web #文章文类
+categories: Web
-tags: [JavaScript, CSS, HTML] #文章标签，多于一项时用这种格式
+tags: [JavaScript, CSS, HTML]
 ---

 # Difference Between Auto and 100%

-parent div height by default is auto, which will be regulated by their children div. childern div height 100%, will match and follow parent's height.
+Parent div height by default is auto, which will be regulated by their children div.
+Children div height 100%, will match and follow parent's height.

 <!--more-->